Calibrated Mechanism Design

 \begin{theorem} Suppose that \estrat\ is a best response to mechanism \dmech.
 Then, a direct and full participation mechanism $\tilde{\dmech}$ exists such that \begin{enumerate} \item Participation with probability 1 and truthtelling are a best response for the agent, \item The distribution over $\States\times(\Types\times\Alloc)^\infty$ induced by $(\dmech,\estrat)$ is the same as that induced by $\tilde{\dmech}$ under participation and truthtelling. \end{enumerate} \end{theorem} \begin{proof} Fix a mechanism $\dmech = (\dmech^t)_{t\geq1}$ and a best response $\estrat$ for the agent in the sense of \autoref{eq:br}.
 Let $\pr_{\dmech,\estrat}$ denote the induced distribution over $\terminals^\infty$.
 We write $(\state,(\type_t,\mssg_t,\alloc_t)_{t\ge1})$ for a generic realization, where $\mssg_t=\emptyset\Rightarrow\alloc_t=\oo$.

 The proof proceeds in three steps.
-In the first step, we construct a direct (but not full participation) mechanism \dmechc, which under participation and truthtelling after every history implements the same outcome distribution as $(\dmech,\estrat)$.
-In the second step, we verify that participation and truthtelling after every history is a best response to \dmechc.
-In the third step, we construct a direct and full participation mechanism $\dmechc$ from \dmechc.
-That the agent can always quit the mechanism at each step and obtain \oo\ and Step 3 implies that \estratopt\ is also a best response to $\dmechc$.
+In the first step, we construct a direct (but not full participation) mechanism \dmechc, which under participation and truthtelling after every history on path implements the same outcome distribution as $(\dmech,\estrat)$.
+In the second step, we verify that participation and truthtelling after every history on path is a best response to \dmechc.
+In the third step, we construct a direct and full participation mechanism from \dmechc.
+That the agent can always quit the mechanism at each step and obtain \oo\ and Step 3 implies that participation and truthtelling after every history is also a best response to the full participation mechanism obtained from $\dmechc$.

-\textbf{Step 1:} We first construct the direct mechanism $\dmechc_t:\hat\terminals_t\times\Types\to\Delta(\Alloc)$.
+\textbf{Step 1:} We first construct the direct mechanism $\dmechc_t:\hat\terminals^t\times\Types\to\Delta(\Alloc)$.
 Define a collection of transition probabilities $\kappa_t:\terminals_\mssgs^t\times\Types\to\Delta(\mssgs\cup\{\emptyset\})$ as follows:

 We construct \dmechc\ recursively.
-In period 1, if the state is \state\ and the report is $\type_1$, the designer draws fictitious $\mssg_1$ from $\kappa_1(\cdot|\state,\type_1)$, and implements $\alloc_1=\oo$ if $\mssg_1=\emptyset$, and otherwise draws $\alloc_1\sim\dmech(\state,\mssg_1)$.
+In period 1, if the state is \state\ and the report is $\type_1$, the designer draws fictitious $\mssg_1$ from $\kappa_1(\cdot|\type_1)$, and implements $\alloc_1=\oo$ if $\mssg_1=\emptyset$, and otherwise draws $\alloc_1\sim\dmech_1(\state,\mssg_1)$.